-Although it’s nice to enjoy a chocolate treat during Easter, chocolate is toxic for dogs and should not be consumed.
-Be sure to keep all chocolate treats away from your dog and don’t let them pick up any scraps from the floor or other family members.
+Although it’s nice to enjoy a chocolate treat during Easter, chocolate is toxic for dogs and should not be given to them.
+Be sure to keep all chocolate treats away from your dog and don’t let them pick up any scraps from the floor or off other family members.
 When you are eating your Easter eggs, keep some of your dog’s favourite treats to hand to stop them from begging and prevent you from being tempted to give them some.

-Be aware of household cleaning products and don’t leave them lying around the house for your pet to get.
+Be aware of household cleaning products and don’t leave them lying around the house for your pet to sniff out.
 Commercial cleaning products, almost without exception, contain chemicals that are toxic to your dog or cat.
-To prevent any problems for your pet, you could try switching to non-toxic household cleaning products.
+To prevent any problems try switching to non-toxic household cleaning products.

 Make sure that your pet’s vaccinations are up-to-date to safeguard them from Parvo or any other contagious diseases.
 Warmer weather and more contact with other pets could encourage these types of diseases to spread, so be sure to keep your dog protected.